VARAC MEMBERS HUB

 Modern Classic: 1999 to 2005

-Production sports, single seat open wheeled and sports racing cars in successful series such as IMSA, TransAm, Touring Car, SCCA and CASC GT Classes (e.g. Ferrari, Mustang, Porsche, BMW, Honda).
+Production sports and sports racing cars in successful series such as IMSA, TransAm, Touring Car, SCCA and CASC GT Classes (e.g. Ferrari, Mustang, Porsche, BMW, Honda).

-Race and production cars from IMSA, TransAm, SCCA, etc. (e.g. Corvette, Datsun, BMW).
+Race and production cars from IMSA, TransAm, SCCA, etc. (e.g. Corvette, Datsun, Honda, BMW, Porsche Ferrari).

 A black and white photo of vintage race cars on a track, with tires in the foreground and cars lined up in a staggered formation, racing on a curved section of the circuit under a partly cloudy sky.